ultomotone/prism-discover-yourself/README.md

 RESULTS_BASE_URL

-VITE_ALLOW_LEGACY_RESULTS (use true only when rehearsing the legacy fallback)

 Smoke test staging after deploy:

 Complete an assessment and follow the redirect to /results/<session_id>?t=<token> in an incognito window (token path).

 Sign in as the owner and open /results/<session_id> without a token (owner path).

-Temporarily set VITE_ALLOW_LEGACY_RESULTS=true and open an older tokenless link to confirm the legacy path still works; set it back to false when done.

 Backfill & Lockdown